A Guide to COVID Testing for Travel

 - How far in advance you can be tested – many countries call for a maximum of 72 hours before travel

-To see requirements for your destination of choice, visit the Foreign, Commonwealth & Development Office website.
+To see requirements for your destination of choice, check out our detailed COVID restrictions map here.
 Please note that requirements can change at short notice, so be sure to keep checking for updates and speak to your Flight Centre Travel Consultant if you’re unsure.

 Returning to the UK

 As mentioned above, it is currently mandatory that travellers entering England will need to show a negative test.
+These rules vary dependant on where your destination falls into the forthcoming traffic-light lists.
 It’s also worth noting the following:

-- Those travelling to a country not on the government travel corridor list will need to self-isolate for 10 days on return.
+- Those travelling to a country on the amber list will need to self-isolate for 10 days on return.

-- Quarantine requirements can be reduced to five days if you take another COVID-19 test after your return from holiday, and it comes back negative.
+- Quarantine requirements can be reduced to five days (applies to England only) if you take another COVID-19 test after your return from holiday, and it comes back negative.

 - This test would be at your own cost.